-The park has a more refined side, too.
-Learn about American western art at the Autry Museum of the American West.
-Leading musicians love to play at the open-air Greek Theatre.
+It's not all about hiking, biking, and other outdoorsy fun here—the park has a more refined side, too.
+Learn about American Western art at the Autry Museum of the American West.
+Leading musicians love to play at the Greek Theatre, regarded by many to be one of the best outdoor venues in the country.
 Kids can get close-up looks at koalas and Komodo dragons at Los Angeles Zoo & Botanical Gardens.
-And high on a slope overlooking Los Angeles, the landmark art deco–era Griffith Observatory presents mind-expanding planetarium shows throughout the year, plus films and special events in the Leonard Nimoy Event Horizon theater, and hosted telescope parties (check the calendar for details).
+And high on a slope overlooking Los Angeles, the landmark art deco–era Griffith Observatory presents mind-expanding planetarium shows throughout the year, plus film screenings, hosted telescope parties, and special events in the Leonard Nimoy Event Horizon theater (check the calendar for details).

-One of the more unexpected attractions within the park is Bronson Caves, a series of man-made gouges and a tunnel, has been used as a location in countless TV shows and movies (ever wanted to visit the Bat Cave?) and is accessible to the public.
 A nice perk: Admission to the observatory is free.

+One of the more unexpected attractions within the park is Bronson Caves, a series of man-made gouges and a tunnel that have been used as a location in countless TV shows and movies (ever wanted to visit the Bat Cave?) and is accessible to the public.